 - Highly similar to Photoshop.

 Photopea is an application I recommend to those who are just starting to explore their artistic side and want to use Photoshop but don’t have the bucks.
-It’s absolutely free and allows you access to some of the capabilities featured in the standard Photoshop application.
-The UI is basic, straightforward, and useful for people who are just getting started.
+It’s free and allows you access to some of the capabilities featured in the standard Photoshop application.
+The UI is basic, straightforward, and useful for people just starting.

 - It’s a Photoshop copy.